-Applicant Reading Borough Council Highways and Transport Department Site Address Land be Reading Land between Thames Valley Business Park and Napier Road Reading, South of the River Thames and north of the Great Western Main Line Railway.
-Proposal Full application for the construction of a segregated fast-track public transport, pedestrian and cycle bridge and viaduct, comprising concrete bridge structure supported by concrete columns, steel beams and reinforced soil embankment, together with new footway links and existing footway alterations, junction improvements and landscaping. Туре Full PS Category 006 Officer Katie Herrington Reason determination committee for by Major application
+Applicant Reading Borough Council Highways and Transport Department Reading, South of the River Thames and north of the G Land between Thames Valley Business Park and Napier Road Reading, South of the River Thames and north of the Great Western Main Line Railway.
+Proposal Full application for the construction of a segregated fast-track public transport, pedestrian and cycle bridge and viaduct, comprising concrete bridge structure supported by concrete columns, steel beams and reinforced soil embankment, together with new footway links and existing footway alterations, junction improvements and landscaping.
+Type Full PS Category 006 Officer Katie Herrington Reason determination committee for by Major application